 Once you’ve established a baseline level of flexibility, you are now ready to try the “assisted Cossack squat.”

 The assisted Cossack squat is performed just like a regular Cossack squat, but you’re holding onto a wall or object throughout the movement.

 You can use the wall or object to assist with balance if you find it hard to stabilize your body position as you squat down.

 In addition, some people might not have the required strength at the bottom end range of motion to stand up, so using a wall or object can also assist with any lack of strength.

 Progression #3: Perform Bodyweight Reps

-Once you feel stronger and more stable with the movement pattern, you’re ready to try bodyweight reps.
+Once you feel stronger and more stable with the movement pattern, you can try bodyweight reps.

-When doing bodyweight reps, you will get rid of the wall or object in front of you, and aim to go through the full range of motion unassisted.
+When doing bodyweight reps, you will remove the wall or object in front of you and aim to go through the full range of motion unassisted.